Battle of Bov

-The Battle of Bov (Schlacht von Bau, Slaget ved Bov) was a battle between troops fighting for Schleswig-Holstein, and those for Denmark, which happened on the 9 April 1848 near the town of Flensborg in Denmark, during the First Schleswig War.
+The Battle of Bov (Schlacht von Bau, Slaget ved Bov) was a battle between troops fighting for Schleswig-Holstein, and those for Denmark, which happened on 9 April 1848 near the town of Flensborg in Denmark, during the First Schleswig War.
 The Danes won the engagement.
 It was the first battle of the First Schleswig War.

 Background

 In 1848, the First Schleswig War began.
 Schleswig-Holstein was trying to separate from Denmark, and Denmark considered it a part of the country.
 The Kingdom of Prussia, the Austrian Empire and the German Confederation, (Note: Although the Austrian Empire and the Kingdom of Prussia were members of the German Confederation, they supported Schleswig-Holstein independent of the Confederation during the First Schleswig War.) sent troops to support Schleswig-Holstein in its attempt to secede from Denmark, and become a part of the German Confederation.
 Wishing to defeat Denmark before the German, Austrian, and Prussian troops arrived, 7,000 Schleswig-Holsteinian soldiers under General Alfred von Krohn occupied Flensborg on March 31, 1848.